Ryan Giggs’ ex ‘screamed in pain’ during sister’s 999 call, court hears

 “I don’t care if your daughter is 17, I don’t care about your daughter.”

-Kate Greville screams in the background: “In the face you f****** prick.”
+Kate Greville screams in the background: “In the face you f****** p***k.”

 The call operator later asks: “What injuries has your sister got?”